ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Reference: This field contains a pointer to the public specification describing the sequence number synchronization method.

-## Interface Description (if=) Link Target Attribute Values {#if-ace-group}

-This specification registers the following entry to the "Interface Description (if=) Link Target Attribute Values registry" registry within the "CoRE Parameters" registry group:

-* Attribute Value: ace.group

-* Description: The 'ace group' interface is used to provision keying material and related information and policies to members of a group using the Ace framework.

-* Reference: \[This Document\]

-## CBOR Tags {#iana-cbor-tags}

-This specification registers the following entry to the "CBOR Tags" registry:

-* Tag : TBD_TAG

-* Data Item: byte string

-* Semantics: Extended ACE scope format, including the identifier of the used scope semantics.

-* Reference: \[This Document\]

 ## ACE Scope Semantics {#iana-scope-semantics}

 This specification establishes the "ACE Scope Semantics" IANA registry.
 The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.
 It should be noted that, in addition to the expert review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.